Before going out and buying a pair of MTB shorts you need to consider the style of biking you mostly do.

 These are a seriously comfortable pair of shorts that provide a good measure of leg protection with their long inseam.
 The material is very tough and will withstand plenty of abuse.
 If you wear knee pads, then these are probably your best bet for MTB shorts.

-Fox is one of the best known brands in Mountain Biking and the Ranger may be the best known of their shorts.
-At first glance you may actually mistake them for a pair of dress shorts.
+Fox is one of the best known brands in Mountain Biking and the Ranger’s are their best selling MTB shorts.
+At first glance you might mistake them for a pair of dress shorts.
 The side cargo pockets blend in and they are available in a variety of colors and styles.